-Description The subjects comprise a one and a half storey detached house of conventional style.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, way, living room, dining room, kitchen, bathroom and bedroom.
-FIRST FLOOR: Two bedrooms and shower room.
-Gross internal floor area (m2) 116 m2.
-Neighbourhood and location The subjects are situated in a popular residential area close to the centre of Grantown-on-Spey where surrounding properties are of a similar residential style and nature.
-Facilities and amenities are available nearby. r domines and amornines are available nearby.
-Age Built circa 1970 and subsequently extended at first floor level in the 1980's.
-Weather Overcast but dry.
+Description The subjects comprise a mid-terraced bungalow of conventional style.
+Accommodation GROUND FLOOR: Living room, hallway, kitchen/diner, two bedrooms and bathroom.
+Gross internal floor area (m2) 71 m2.
+Neighbourhood and location The subjects are situated in the centre of Grantown on Spey where surrounding properties are generally of a similar residential nature.
+Facilities and amenities are available nearby.
+A · Age Built circa 1978.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-The chimney stack is of concrete block construction externally roughcast and incorporates metal flashings.
+The chimney stack is of concrete block construction, externally roughcast and incorporates metal flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.